Service your car at the specified time or kilometre interval – whichever comes first

 Car service intervals are usually six, nine or 12 months.
 In some European models, sensors in the engine will let you know when a service is required.
 Each time interval has a corresponding kilometre interval, typically from 5000 to 15,000km.
 How often you service your car should be based on whichever of these intervals comes up first.

-However, the experience of NRMA car service technicians is that many car owners take a ‘whichever-comes-last’ approach instead.
+However, the experience of Motorserve technicians is that many car owners take a ‘whichever-comes-last’ approach instead.

 They’re either a high-kilometre driver who drives past the recommended maximum distance between services or a low-kilometre driver who goes beyond the recommended maximum number of months before taking their vehicle to the car service centre.